commercelayer/commercelayer-docs-resources/merchants/object.md

 # The merchant object

-A merchant object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/merchants endpoint</b>.
+A merchant object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/merchants` endpoint.

 ## Fields